jwalton/rust-book-abridged/docs/ch15-smart-pointers.md

 ### A Use Case for Interior Mutability: Mock Objects

-As my mom always said, "PoC||GTFO".
 Let's look at a concrete example.
 We're writing code for an email server.
 Users have quotas, and when they get close to that quota, we want to send them a message.
 The message gets sent via the `Messenger` trait:

 ```rust
 pub trait Messenger {